SachaMarits/react-export-excel/README.md

-Updated react-export-excel/xslx to work with vite.
+Updated react-export-excel/xslx to work with cra.